claudioperez/FEDEASdoc/README.md

 # Read Me

-This document outlines the basic structure of the FEDEASLab documentation website, and the primary tools which are used in its implementation.
+This document outlines the basic structure of the FEDEASLab documentation website, and the primary tools which are used for it's development.

-The current repository [(claudioperez/FEDEASdoc)]() contains the source files from which FEDEASLab documentation is built.
-The static website files which are generated from the source in this repository are hosted in the separate [claudioperes/FEDEASdoc**s**](https://github.com/claudioperez/FEDEASdocs) repository, which is currently serving the website.
+The current repository [(claudioperez/FEDEASdoc)](https://github.com/claudioperez/FEDEASdocs) contains the working source files from which FEDEASLab documentation is built.
+The static website files which are generated from the source in this repository are hosted in the separate [claudioperez/FEDEASdoc**s**](https://github.com/claudioperez/FEDEASdocs) repository, which is currently serving the website.

 ## Site structure